PotHix/pothix.github.com/content/post/stats-nov-2017.md

 + **1091** corrections made (in September it was **1826**)
 + **17429** unique words (in September it was **17139**)

 I'm comparing to September because October was not a typical month.
-I had less words written but I can see that I had less corrections made and more unique words!
+I had fewer words written but I can see that I had fewer corrections made and more unique words!
 That makes me feel good. 😁

 ### Locations

-At the end of the month I went to York (the old York, in England, not the New York, in the USA) to work from there for 1 month.
+At the end of the month, I went to York (the old York, in England, not the New York, in the USA) to work from there for 1 month.
 So, a new country was added:

 [![New countries](/images/stats/2017/nov/location-countries.png "New countries")](/images/stats/2017/nov/location-countries.png "")